IRCrypt/documentation/ircrypt-protocol.md

  - The client can indicate and may throw away “old” message parts which were never completely transmitted, i.e. due to a failing connection.
-If, for example, a client receives messages preceded by “<PREFIX>-2” and “<PREFIX>-1” but the next message is again preceded by “<PREFIX>-2”, the client knows that something is not right, may throw away the old message parts and try decoding the current message only.
+If, for example, a client receives messages preceded by “`<PREFIX>`-2” and “`<PREFIX>`-1” but the next message is again preceded by “`<PREFIX>`-2”, the client may throw away the old message parts and try decoding the current message only.

 ### `<CRYPT-MSG>`